Project-Bradnails/Bradnails/Software/extranotes.md

 ## DuckStation
 - To load a game, simply select Start File and navigate to your game of choice.
 If a game has both a .bin and .cue in its file folder, you can load either.
+However, you NEED both.

 ![image](https://user-images.githubusercontent.com/96362136/151087221-65a485d9-be42-4499-9573-0b6a70fe35ee.png)